Alexandra (singer): Biography

 She wrote the half of the tracks released on her second album Alexandra, which had mixed receptions from music critics, according to producer Fred Weyrich because the songs "were ahead of their time".
 Regrettably her record label refused the release of a single to promote the LP.
 The album track Mein Freund, der Baum ("My friend, the tree") only became a classic after her death.

 Alexandra was forced to record Sehnsucht ("Yearning"), a song not written by herself, and vowed not to sing it again.
 Ironically it became her highest charting single reaching number 12 in the German charts.

-More single releases followed, including Illusionen ("Illusions"), Schwarze Balalaika ("Black balalaika") and Erstes Morgenrot ("First red sunrise").
+More single releases followed, including Illusionen ("Illusions"), Schwarze Balalaika ("Black balalaika") - from her third album Sehnsucht-Ein Portrait in Musik - and Erstes Morgenrot ("First red sunrise").

-The latter was released just three weeks before her death.
+The latter was released just three weeks before her death, reached number seventeen in the German Charts and appeared on the posthumous album Ihre grossen Erfolge.
 Illusionen would then be translated to English and rewritten by Don Black and Udo Jürgens, in the west it became known as "If I Never Sing Another Song".

 In her international career, she performed songs in several other languages besides German as well, including French, English, Russian and Hebrew.
 In 1968, she performed in Rio de Janeiro, and spent a holiday there, meeting a new lover.
 In spring of 1969, she was awarded the Golden Europa award for best newcomer.
 Soon, she had to take a time-out in Davos due to the stress of her career which soon resumed after a move to Munich.
 She met Pierre Lafaire, and they intended to marry even though her sisters disagreed, suspecting fraud.
 They split up.
 Following phone calls, she slept in the same room with her son fearing that her son might get abducted, and wrote her last will in favour of her son and mother.